h2non/rocky/README.md

 ### Middleware flow

+Middleware functions are always executed in FIFO order.
-The following diagram explains the request flow and how the different middleware layers are involved in it:
+The following diagram represents the internal incoming request flow and how the different middleware layers are involved on it:

 ```
 ↓    ( Incoming request )   ↓
 ↓            |||            ↓